Hiram Lodge

-Hiram P. Lodge is a fictional character in the Archie Comics series.
+Hiram Burton P. Lodge is a fictional character in the Archie Comics series.
 He is a father to the series' protagonist, Veronica Lodge and a husband to her mother, Hermione Lodge.

-He is the owner and CEO of his own multi-billion dollar conglomerate, Lodge Industries.
-As the richest man in Riverdale, he has risen to becoming a successful businessman who has presided as the town's most prominent industrialist.
+He is the owner and CEO of Lodge Industries, a multi-billion dollar conglomerate.
+He is the richest man in Riverdale, a prominent businessman and the town's leading industrialist.

 The family name was inspired by the Lodges, a Massachusetts Brahmin political family that previously commissioned a mural from Archie Comics creator Bob Montana.

 Hiram is portrayed by Mark Consuelos in the television series Riverdale and Katy Keene.